Kotlin/KEEP/proposals/collection-literals.md

     We will call it _CLET_ (collection literal element type).
     We also remember the return type of that `ParameterType.of(vararg)` function.
     We will call it _CLT_ (collection literal type).
-3. In the first stage of overload resolution of `outerCall` (when we filter out inapplicable candidates), we add the following constraints to the constraint system of `outerCall` candidate:
+3. At the first stage of overload resolution of `outerCall` (when we filter out inapplicable candidates), we add the following constraints to the constraint system of `outerCall` candidate:
     1. For each collection literal element `e`, we add `type(e) <: CLET` constraint.
     2. We also add the following constraint: `CLT <: ParameterType`.

-Once all "plain" arguments are analyzed (their types are infered in "dependent" mode), and all recursive "plain" elements of collection literals are analyzed, we proceed to filtering overload candidates for `outerCall`.
+Once all *plain* arguments are analyzed (their types are inferred in *dependent* mode), and all recursive *plain* elements of collection literals are analyzed, we proceed to filtering overload candidates for `outerCall`.

 Please note that constraints described above are only added to the constraint system of the `outerCall` and not to constraint system of the `of` function themselves.